 RELAXING: Research shows that this amino acid neutralizes the negative jitter-inducing effects of caffeine without reducing its mind-energizing, fat-burning capabilities.
 It helps relax the body and calm the mind, without causing drowsiness.
 Happy Pill tea by Crooked Crows is made for relaxation as well many other soul-comforting benefits.

 SLEEP: Research indicates that daily intake of L-theanine causes better quality sleep.
 It doesn’t necessarily cause you to sleep longer, but you may start to feel more refreshed when you wake up, even with the same duration of sleep.
-The Sleep Tea Box is specially curated with teas made to help with your sleep like Tulsi Sleep by Organic India.
+Try Sleep by Ahmad Tea for a calming and aromatic herbal tea crafted to help you sleep.

 MOOD: L-theanine enhances mood by altering serotonin and other neurotransmitters in the brain.
 Try drinking tea in a beautiful spot in nature or with some peaceful music for an even greater mood boost!
 You can get some great tea options in our Mood-Boosting Tea Box.

 BRAIN HEALTH: Research indicates that drinking tea cuts risk of stroke.
 It is believed that, if theanine is present in the body at the time of a stroke, the damaged area may be reduced significantly.
 Theanine is also connected to the suppression of glucocorticoids, which are stress hormones that disrupt brain chemistry and are linked to stress, depression, and reduction in brain function.
-Lion's Mane Elixir by Four Sigmatic is your brain's best friend.
+Holy Basil by Aesthete Tea is your brain's best friend.
 Need more tea options?
 Check out the Best Teas for Stress & Anxiety.

 DETOXIFICATION: It has been found that the liver responds well to theanine.
 It may be able to accelerate the breakdown of toxins and block free radicals.
 This Cinnamon Lemon Detox Tea recipe is a super simple detox boost that can be made using your favorite tea.